thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

 ### Event Pipeline Policies

-A EP *policy* is a named grouping of EPs.
+An EP *policy* is a named grouping of EPs.
 EP policies can target secret policies or folders.
 EP policies have no effect if the EP policy has no target.
 Similarly, an EP policy with no assigned EPs does nothing.

 ### Event Pipeline Filters